24th October 2018, Milford Haven, Wales

 South Hook LNG Scholarship Award

-A student from Haverfordwest is starting her first year at the University of York with a financial boost, thanks to South Hook LNG’s Scholarship Award.
+A student from Llangwm is beginning his first year of a four-year University degree at Imperial College London with a financial boost, thanks to South Hook LNG’s annual Scholarship Award.

-Following successful A Level results, Simone Terry - a former pupil of Sir Thomas Picton School - will now be embarking on a four year Masters Degree in Chemistry, including a year in industry.
-Simone was one of many local students to apply for the energy company’s annual Scholarship, which along with a written application, also involved giving a presentation as to future career aspirations.
+Following successful A Level results, Will Cahill - a pupil of the former Tasker Milward School - is embarking on a four year Masters Degree in Chemical Engineering, including a year in industry.
+Will was one of many local students to apply for the energy company’s annual Scholarship which, along with a written application, also involved giving a presentation as to future career aspirations.

-Photo caption: Simone Terry with South Hook LNG’s General Manager Rob Else, Operations Manager Ken Hurley and HR Manager Andy Street.
+Photo caption: Will Cahill with South Hook LNG’s General Manager Hamad Al Samra, Operations Manager Ken Hurley and HR Manager Andy Street.

 Notes to Editor: